An Introduction of this center written by the Founder

 I would consider my parents to be among the first generation in the new China to be "westernized".
 They were both physicists in the Chinese Academy of Science in Beijing.
 Because of the research work in the international scientific community, they had a few opportunities to interact with the west when I grew up.
 Although China was extremely isolated and was cut off from the rest of the world at that time (1960-1970's), their work helped open a tiny gap from which I could take a peek of the outside world.
 I became interested in western philosophy and culture thanks to this rare exposure.
 In fact, among the very limited few things we knew about the west, there were two ladies' names which were introduced to China in 1980's.
 One is Helen Keller, from which I picked my English name.
 The other is Marie Curie, who was the source of inspiration for my scientific work later on.

 Yet even with two scientists working in Beijing, our family, like many others, struggled on the border line of starvation and poverty, because of the economic situation back at that time.
 My parents salaries combined together were about ￥60 a month, which was equivalent to about $10.
 But as a child, I never felt we were lacking or miserable, except we rarely had any toys, books, or new clothes.
 The western suburb of Beijing was also pristine and beautiful (at least 40-50 years ago) with miles of gorgeous royal gardens, green mountains and rice patties.
-The nature was my refuge and had planted a seed deep inside me that later on would become a full fruition (you can read about this from Houston Sierra Club, where I committed to the environment advocacy work).
+Nature was my refuge and had planted a seed deep inside me that later on would become a full fruition (you can read about this from Houston Sierra Club, where I committed to the environment advocacy work).

 In late 1980's, I started college in China (Tsinghua, 清华大学, the "MIT" of China).
 My field of study was in Biomedical Engineering, following my parents' footstep.
 My father was a well-known physicist and one of the pioneers started this professional field in China in 1970's-1980's.
 But soon afterwards, the democracy movement broke out where young students including myself went on streets, demanding transparency and openness in the government.
 The idea of equality and justice seemed to be so appealing to the passionate young minds in China at that time.
 Since middle-school age, I have been thinking of visiting the "free country" of America and experiencing what it is like.
 But it took about 10 years of hard work to prepare my study and other resources needed to actualize this dream, partially because we were so poor that going abroad to study was simply impossible but merely a fantasy.